Skip to Content

 If you have one or two frustrating patches, my advice would be to try growing the stubble out a little longer than you’re used to.

-This is less likely to work if you have general and widespread patchiness to your stubble.
+This is less likely to work if you have general patchiness.

 In these circumstances try trimming it down short.
 It often makes it look more evenly distributed.